 Speaking to reporters at Milanello after the team's flight to Barcelona was delayed, Allegri noted that the Blaugrana have the edge and admitted that his side have not prepared for the match properly.

-"We have not had too much time to prepare for the game tactically because we have been playing every three days," Allegri said.
+"We have not had too much time to prepare for the game tactically because we have been playing every three days," said the Italian.

 "We will do it tonight in Barcelona.
 In any case we played against them just last week and we are ready.